deyikong/deyikong.github.io/source/_posts/Sorting.md

 Merge Two sorted arrays, in place.

 Keys:
+- principle: three pointers
 - in order not to override, it's best to move from right to left. so the condition need to check which bigger instead of who's smaller
 - my first thought was moving all the elements of nums1 to the end and go from left. it works too, but there's more to write.
+- how to write the condition is worth memorizing

 ```java
 public void merge(int[] nums1, int m, int[] nums2, int n) {